jimholmes/Abstracts/Abstracts.md

 **Audience** Anyone

 [Slide deck (it's a bit gonzo)](https://speakerdeck.com/jimholmes/why)

+### <a name='techpaydown'></a> "Testers and Technical Debt"

+Testers normally see only the more obvious consequences of technical debt: lots of regressions, confusing behavior, and slow delivery of work.

+Testers can help drive significant organizational change.
+Why not use that superpower to help identify and pay down technical debt in your systems?

+This talk will help testers learn specific steps to address technical debt by stepping back and looking at the systems' fit across the broader organziation, including

+* Gathering data on tech debt impacts
+* Helping reach organizational consensus on whether or not to address technical debt
+* Weaving tech debt paydown work into regular feature work
+* Changing culture and practices that created tech debt in the first place

+**Takeaways**

+* Learn to approach technical debt as a business/organizational issue, not just a technical one
+* Learn to reach into broader areas of the organization such as customer service, sales, and executive sponsorship
+* Learn how to pay down technical debt while continuing delivery of new value

 ### <a name='omg'></a> "OMG!
 This Codebase Sucks!"
 Paying Down Technical Debt While Continuing to Deliver Value